 Alameda County and the broader Bay Area region have increasingly moved toward a performance-based planning approach for the past decade.
 Performance-based planning allows policies and goals to be expressed in quantifiable terms and creates an analytical framework to determine the degree to which investment choices help meet goals.
 Ongoing monitoring of investment performance helps inform future decision-making and highlights necessary adjustments to be made for the following update.
 For the purposes of the CTP, performance measures are used to understand how the system as a whole is progressing towards meeting the adopted goals.
-The specific metrics represent equity analysis
+The specific metrics represent issues that are important to measure at a system level, such as greenhouse gas emissions, travel time reliability for all modes, mode share, and job accessibility.